RoseKyalo/capstone_project/README.md

 #### Match Outcomes
 The base models using Stochastic Gradient Descent (SGD) and Long Short-Term Memory (LSTM) demonstrated significant promise, achieving a commendable accuracy of 60% for goal predictions.
 We implemented a two-fold strategy:

-1. Hyperparameter Tuning:

-Decision Tree Classifier (DTC), Random Forest Classifier (RFC), SGD Classifier, and xGBoost Classifier underwent rigorous tuning using Grid Search.
+1. Hyperparameter Tuning:Decision Tree Classifier (DTC), Random Forest Classifier (RFC), SGD Classifier, and xGBoost Classifier underwent rigorous tuning using Grid Search.
 This systematic exploration of hyperparameter combinations aimed to unlock improved performance and fine-tune each model for optimal results.
 LSTM Models Optimization:

 2. Various LSTM model architectures were explored, incorporating adjustments to dropout rates and learning rates.
 The goal was to identify the most effective configuration for the LSTM models, optimizing their performance for accurate goal predictions.